 Don't expect a little mint oil or a few mint plants to completely rid your property of a large rat population.
 The planted mint alone won't deter the rats.
 The concentrated smell of mint in oil will help to keep them at bay.

 If you decide to plant mint in the garden to repel rats and make your own spray, be aware that it can take quite a few plants to ward off rats.
-Mint grows best in U.S. Department of Agriculture plant hardiness zones 4 through 9 or can be grown indoors.
+Peppermint (Mentha x piperita) grows as a perennial in U.S. Department of Agriculture plant hardiness zones 5 through 9, or it can be grown indoors.

 Mint is a fast-growing plant and can overtake a vegetable garden so take care to plant it in pots or containers so that the roots can't spread.